The Global Ant Genomics Alliance

 Genome Sequences for the Ant Genera of the World

 The primary scientific goals of GAGA

-This Global Ant Genome Project will provide a comprehensive dataset of the genomic diversity of the world’s ant genera.
+This global project on ant genomics will provide a comprehensive dataset of the genomic diversity of the world’s ant genera.
 Based on the comparative analysis of these data, we will be able to understand global trends of ant evolution and narrow down the genetic features that have been particularly relevant for the diversification and astonishing evolutionary success of ants.
 Based on recent experience with global-scale bird genome sequencing (Zhang et al. 2014) we expect that obtaining and analyzing ~200 genomes of ant species from across the world will allow major advances in ant (and, indeed, non-ant) biology and will provide the scientific community with a trove of data that will be mined in the service of diverse questions for decades to come.

 Towards a genome-based phylogeny of the ants worldwide